insidewhy/munamuna/readme.md

 It should be noted that spies are only created when `[returnsSpy]` is used, `munamuna` does not need to construct spies that are not explicitly requested.

-The following syntax can also be used:
+The following syntax is equivalent:

 ```typescript
 it('can spy on a top level function using mockReturnValue', () => {